-- Guidelines for safe use of lasers vary depending not only on the laser classification (1 through 4) but also on individual properties of the laser, including operating mode (continuous vs. pulsed), power or energy, exposure duration, diameter and divergence.
+- Guidelines for the safe use of lasers vary depending not only on the laser classification (1 through 4) but also on the individual properties of the laser, including operating mode (continuous vs. pulsed), power or energy, exposure duration, diameter, and divergence.
 With a wide variety of lasers available, the specifications for each laser must be accurately represented on the LUR to allow an accurate assessment of the maximum permissible exposure (MPE) limits and determination of the nominal hazard zone (NHZ).
 All personnel working with lasers should know their laser-producing machine's MPE and NHZ.

 - All laser users, and any lab personnel who may be exposed to lasers while they are in use, must complete appropriate training conducted by the LSO of EH&S. Registration for laser safety training can be completed by accessing the UC Learning Center (UCLC).
 Note that laser safety training must be renewed every three years.